Alien Resurrection (video game)

-Alien Resurrection is a 2000 first-person shooter video game based on the 1997 film of the same name.
-It was originally intended to coincide with the film's release, but was mired in development hell for several years, finally being completed and released in 2000.
-The game was developed by Argonaut Games and published by Fox Interactive for the PlayStation.
+Alien Resurrection is a 2000 first-person shooter game developed by Argonaut Games and published by Fox Interactive for the PlayStation.
+Based on the 1997 film of the same name, the game was originally intended to coincide with the film's release, but was mired in development hell for several years, finally being completed and released in 2000.

 Plot

 Following the same basic plot of the movie, the game takes place years after the events of Alien 3 and follows a cloned Lt.
 Ellen Ripley awaking aboard the USM Auriga and trying to escape from the xenomorph-infested research spaceship USM Auriga along with a crew of mercenaries.

 When the Xenomorphs bred from the queen that was extracted from her cloned body escape containment and begin running rampant aboard the Auriga, Ripley must unite with a group of rag-tag mercenaries to escape the vessel.

 Gameplay

 The game is a first person shooter (FPS) with survival horror elements.
 It consists of ten levels, the first nine taking place in the Xenomorph-infested USM Auriga, with the last aboard the mercenary ship Betty.

 The player uses four different characters from the movie.
 Ripley is the main playable character for a majority of the game's levels, while Call, DiStephano, and Christie each get their own level as well.
 Each character has their own special equipment.
 Some players have different weapons.
 The selection includes a laser rifle, double barrel shotgun, grenade launcher, Shock rifle, flamer-thrower and a rocket launcher.

 The player must complete different tasks to progress across the game.
 These include killing clones and ejecting overheating escape pods.

 In addition to traditional drone aliens, the player also faces marines and facehuggers (if the player is implanted with an alien, they must track down a device to remove it, or the creature will hatch and the game ends), later fighting boss creatures such as the alien queen and the newborn.